 How To Manage PTSD

-It is natural to feel afraid during and after a traumatic situation.
-Fear is a part of the body’s “fight-or-flight” response, which helps us avoid or respond to potential danger.
+It’s natural to feel afraid after a traumatic situation.
+Fear helps us avoid or respond to danger.

-An individual may experience this as emotionally or physically harmful or life-threatening and may affect mental, physical, social, and/or spiritual well-being.
+An individual may experience this emotionally or it may be physically harmful causing lasting negative effects on an individual’s mental, physical, social, and/or spiritual well-being.

 Examples include natural disasters, serious accidents, terrorist acts, war/combat, assault, historical trauma, violence, and bullying.

-• Unwanted, distressing memories of a traumatic event that come back over and over again.
+• Unwanted, distressing memories of a traumatic event that keeping coming back.

 • Reliving a traumatic event as if it were happening again, also known as flashbacks.